sam-osadare/lets-learn-linux-1/answers.md

-**Rename the access log to access_2025-06-02.log** **Command:** mv ~/projects/cyphercore/logs/access/access.log \
+**Rename the access log to access_2025-06-02.log** **Command:**
-   ~/projects/cyphercore/logs/access/access_2025-06-02.log
+   `mv ~/projects/cyphercore/logs/access/access.log \
+   ~/projects/cyphercore/logs/access/access_2025-06-02.log`

-Confirm operation: tree ~/projects/cyphercore or ls -l ~/projects/cyphercore/logs/access
+Confirm operation: `tree ~/projects/cyphercore` or `ls -l ~/projects/cyphercore/logs/access`

 <img width="940" height="527" alt="image" src="https://github.com/user-attachments/assets/2cbcdf4a-5ba0-41e5-b36b-9e09fbb768e7" />
+---

 **What is the fundamental difference between the two commands used?**

-The two commands were: **cp** and **mv**
+The two commands were: `cp` and `mv`
 **cp (copy):** creates a new file with the same contents as the original.
 After copying:
-    •	Original file remains unchanged.
+    *	Original file remains unchanged.
-    •	New file exists as a separate file.
+    *	New file exists as a separate file.
 **mv (move/rename):** changes a file's location or name.
 After moving/renaming:
-    •	The original filename is removed.
+    *	The original filename is removed.
-    •	The file exists only under the new name.
+    *	The file exists only under the new name.

-**After renaming, does the original filename still exist?**
+### After renaming, does the original filename still exist?**
 No. The original name no longer exists as the filename changed from access.log to access_2025-06-02.log **How can you verify this?**
-Command to use: _ls -l ~/projects/cyphercore/logs/access_
-**If the rename succeeded:**
+Command to use: `ls -l ~/projects/cyphercore/logs/access` **If the rename succeeded:**
-    •	access_2025-06-02.log appears.
+    *	access_2025-06-02.log appears.
-    •	access.log does not appear.
+    *	access.log does not appear.

 <img width="940" height="193" alt="image" src="https://github.com/user-attachments/assets/53487d17-7bd7-4a76-9337-37e2f9749118" />

+---
 **Does copying a large file duplicate all data on disk immediately?**

 Usually, yes.
 A traditional cp operation creates a second copy of the file's data on disk.
 If a 10 GB file is copied, approximately another 10 GB of storage is required.